wnederhof/basecode/README.md

 ## Usage
 ### New project
-You can create a new project using `ccg new`.
+You can create a new project using `basecode new`.

 For example:
 ```
-ccg new com.mycorp blog
+basecode new com.mycorp blog
 ```

 ### Generate
-Using `ccg generate`, you can generate code based using one of the following generators.
+Using `basecode generate`, you can generate code based using one of the following generators.
 ```
    backend:scaffold, bes   Backend Scaffold
    backend:model, bem      Model files, including migration script, entity and repository